peteyoung/python-dev-env/python-dev-setup.md

          pip install --upgrade setuptools
          ```

+   * Should `virtualenv` be installed to each `pyenv` installed Python, or should it be installed once to a user local directory with `pip install --user virtualenv`, or should it be installed in the global site-package?
+      * `virtualenv` sh
-   * Should `virtualenv`, and possibly `virtualenvwrapper`, be installed to each `pyenv` installed Python, or should it be installed once to a user local directory with `pip install --user virtualenv`?
+   * Should `virtualenvwrapper` be installed to each `pyenv` installed Python, or should it be installed once to a user local directory with `pip install --user virtualenvwrapper `, or should it be installed in the global site-package?
       * **TODO**
    * If I install `pip` with `get-pip.py` in a `pyenv` folder, is this `pip` relative to the OS/System or the `pyenv` folder?
       * **TODO** test and answer
    * `pyenv` or `virtualenv` first?
       * `pyenv` first for sure. `virtualenv` will capture (by copying to its folder structure) the currently active Python for its virtual environment.
 Since `pip` is installed by `pyenv`, we can `pip install virtualenv`.
 This will have to be done for each version of Python installed by `pyenv`
-   * If `virtualenv` is used at the project level, where does it get installed, and how is the path updated to be able to call `virtualenv`?
+   * If `virtualenv` is used at the project level, where does it get installed/created, and how is the path updated to be able to call `virtualenv`?
 Is it shims?
-      * `virtualenv` isn't necessarily used at the project level (e.g. a virtual environment for every project).
-You could use the same `virtualenv` environment for more than one project.
-A virtual environment, once `activate`d, is active for the life of the shell session until `deactivate` is called, or the shell is terminated
+      * `virtualenv` isn't necessarily used at the project level (a virtual environment for every project).
+You could use the same `virtualenv` environment for more than one project, but you'd be sharing dependencies across those projects.
+More often then not, a virtual environment will be paired with a single project.
+      * The folder for the virtual environment will be created in the current directory when `virtualenv FooVenv` is invoked.
+This doesn't necessarily have to be in the same folder as a project.
+      * A virtual environment, once `activate`d, is active for the life of the shell session until `deactivate` is called, or the shell is terminated
    * When I commit code to `git` in a `virtualenv`, do I commit all the folders and files used by `virtualenv`?
       * This depends on whether or not you created your virtual environment in the same directory as your project.
 If so, since they're in a subfolder in your project folder, it's up to you.
 You could commit or .gitignore them. `virtualenvwrapper` avoids this problem by centralizing virtualenvs in a .folder in your home directory.
          * **TODO** is question relevant?
 Was asked w/o understanding interaction of `pyenv`/`virtualenv`